Tuesday, June 4, 2013

 His quest to find the right photographer for his wife and her loving senior dog some thirty years ago led him on an adventure that he gets to do for a living today: Petography.

 David's latest project is a photo book called, Important to Paws.
-You'll see a link on the right hand side of your screen that will launch a video about the project.
 It's imminently about to be funded so I wanted to share this with you all so you have the opportunity to get a first run copy of the book, and help fund David's dream to share what he describes as "[l]essons learned from animal companions."

 Let's get right into it with David...